-I am an educator, researcher, writer, and activist studying language, music, and digital media in the former Portuguese colonies and the politics of cacao and chocolate in Africa and North America.
+I am a postdoctoral Harvard College Fellow in the Department of African and African American Studies at Harvard University, where I teach classes on African popular culture, black ethnic diversity, race and technology, and chocolate and food politics.
+My current research projects focus on language, music, and digital media in the former Portuguese colonies and the politics of cacao and chocolate in Africa and North America.

 My e-mail address is cdmartin at post dot harvard dot edu.